Jimmy White MBE is one of snooker’s best-known characters.

-One of the most popular snooker players in the history of the game, he is also one of the most naturally talented players we have ever seen.
+One of the most famous snooker players in the history of the game, he is also one of the most naturally talented players we have ever seen.

 Jimmy first came to the attention of those in the game when he won the National Under-16 title in 1977.